-In Unit 3, "Technology & Humanity," we will ask "How does technology (re)shape who we are and how we relate to ourselves and to others?"
-In this unit we will discuss both Digital and Biological "Transhumanism;" Social Media, Privacy, and Surveillance; Deep Fakes; Augmentation Technologies (both mechanical and biological); and the general state of our techno-social world.
+In our last week, (Biomedical Technology) we will take on the issue of both technological and genetic enhancement.
+We will ask "How does technology (re)shape who we are and how we relate to ourselves and to others?"
+In doing so, we will discuss Digital and Biological "Transhumanism," Neuralink, CRISPR, and other "enhancement" technologies technological encounters with death and transcendence.